alreich/gaussian_integers/README.md

 ## Gaussian Primes

+See [this link for a definition](https://en.wikipedia.org/wiki/Gaussian_integer#Gaussian_primes) of a Gaussian prime, and see [this link for the algorithm](https://mathworld.wolfram.com/GaussianPrime.html) used here to determine whether a Gaussian integer is prime or not.

 ```python
 gints = [alpha, beta, gamma, Zi(2, 0), Zi(3, 0), Zi(5, 0), Zi(7, 0), Zi(0, 2), Zi(0, 3)]